Artur-T-Malas/face-recognition-safe/README.md

 Author: **Artur T. Małas**

-This software was a part of my Bachelor of Engineering thesis "*Development of an automatic device for issuing keys*" at Łódź University of Technology in 2023.
+This software is based upon a modified part of my Bachelor of Engineering thesis "*Development of an automatic device for issuing keys*" at Łódź University of Technology in 2023.

-Because of that, most of the names in the code are in polish.
+Because of that, most of the names in the code are (still) in polish.

 This application was designed to work on a Raspberry Pi with a webcam and a touchscreen (or keyboard with mouse) connected to a multi-compartment safe.

+I'm currently redesigning this application as a hobby project with hopes to find more uses for it.
+It will ofcourse be translated fully into english.

+---

+## Used technologies
++ Python (3.10)
++ OpenCV (4.7.0)
++ PyQt (5)
++ SQLAlchemy (2.0)

+---

+## Thank you

 The main inspiration for the face recognition part of this project was a tutorial ["Face recognition using OpenCV and Python: A beginner's guide"](https://www.superdatascience.com/blogs/opencv-face-recognition).